thekalinga/books-raw/repo/introduction-to-international-law/28-international-institutions.md

-[^592/2]: There can be no succession of rights, from an international institution to individual member States where they did not possess previously the rights claimed to pass; South West Africa Cases, 2nd Phase, I.C.J.
+[^592/2]: There can be no succession of rights, from an international institution to individual member States where they did not possess previously the rights claimed to pass; _South West Africa Cases, 2nd Phase_, I.C.J.
 Reports, 1966, 6, at p.
 35.

 [^592/3]: _See above_, pp. 571--576.